 - Clearly establish the who, what, when, where, why (or how) of the piece

 The Forest Service, Office of Communication, Creative Media Section requires the following for national-level photo submission and archival.
-These requirements allow for standard-quality resolution, user-friendly storage, easy searchability, and context for all Forest Service imagery while providing credit to the photographer, date image was taken, where it was taken and a description of the action in the image.
+These requirements allow for standard-quality resolution, user-friendly storage, easy searchability and context for all Forest Service imagery while providing credit to the photographer, date image was taken, where it was taken and a description of the action in the image.
+For more extensive information, visit our SharePoint site.

 Image Quality: Minimum resolution must be 300 dpi (dots per inch) at 10 inches or 2100 pixels of widest length or width.
 If using your phone camera, set image resolution to highest level.
 Image should be roughly 4 MBs (megabytes).